warden-protocol/wardenprotocol/README.md

 # Fusion Chain

-The Fusion Chain is a blockchain built with the Cosmos SDK to provide an execution layer to the Qredo network.
+The Fusion Chain is a blockchain built with the Cosmos SDK to provide various execution layers within the Qredo network.

 CosmWasm and Ethermint have both been integrated in order to leverage execution of WASM and Solidity-based smart contracts.